Getting Started

 project = tb_pulumi.ThunderbirdPulumiProject()

-If you have followed the conventions outlined above, project.config is now a dict representation of the YAML file (see tb_pulumi.ThunderbirdPulumiProject.config).
+If you have followed the conventions outlined so far, project.config is now a Python dict representation of the YAML file (see tb_pulumi.ThunderbirdPulumiProject.config) for the currently selected Pulumi stack.
 You can use this in the next step to feed parameters into resource declarations.
+When you change a stack (pulumi stack select), this config changes with it.

 Declare ThunderbirdComponentResources